Points won by each set: | 39-43, 40-36, 38-31 |

 5 % Gasquet – 6 of 115

-The Nadal-Gasquet H2H is the most one-sided of the Open Era (Nadal leads 18:0, never being really close to lose to the Frenchman), but after their Monte Carlo clash, which was their second main-level meeting, a great rivalry for another ~10 years could be expected.
+The Nadal-Gasquet H2H is one of the most one-sided of the Open Era (# Nadal leads 18:0, never being really close to lose to the Frenchman), but after their Monte Carlo clash, which was their second main-level meeting, a great rivalry for another ~10 years could be expected.
 Nadal [17] failed to serve the 1st set out at 5:4 & 6:5.
 The ensuing tie-break was very atypical – noone won a point on serve until 6-all!
 Gasquet [101] took it 8/6 and jumped to a 2:0* lead in the 2nd set – Nadal won another five games, but Gasquet cut the deficit to *4:5 (30-all).
 The Frenchman also began the decider with a break, but he was struggling with his back and left leg.
 Despite the pain he was hitting winners all over the place.
-He wasted 4 break points at 2-all and another one at 3-all (for a moment he thought he won the game after risky BH down the line) before succumbing.
+He wasted 4 break points at 2-all and another one at 3-all (for a moment he thought he won the game after a risky BH down the line) before succumbing.
 Nadal celebrated the 2-hour 45-minute victory on his back.
-Two years later he defeated Gasquet 3-6, 6-3, 6-4 having more control over the last two sets.
-After their initial five meetings, Gasquet had won 4 sets and has lost 34 in succession.
+Two years later, in their second most balanced encounter, he defeated Gasquet 3-6, 6-3, 6-4 in Shanghai, having more control over the last two sets.
+After their initial five meetings, Gasquet had won 4 sets, now has lost 34 in succession.

 Serve & volley: Nadal 1/1, Gasquet 6/11